 Wayne State University offers a fully accredited online BSW program.
-Where Online Works (WOW) provides an alternative for full time students who need a flexible schedule of classes to earn their BSW degree.
+The cohort-based, Where Online Works (WOW!)
+Program provides an alternative for full-time and part-time students who need a flexible schedule of classes to earn their BSW degree.
 The course schedule and content follow the same sequence of classes and semesters as our traditional campus program(s).
 The 460-hour field placement cannot be completed online.

 - All classes required for the BSW degree are taught online, using the Canvas educational platform.

 - The same experienced instructors who teach in the classroom also teach in the WOW program.
 Interactive online tools such as simulations, discussion boards, video lectures and video discussions on VoiceThread, social media, and Canvas tools make it possible for students to complete all the same assignments, learning activities and other requirements experienced in the traditional classroom.

 - The courses are taught in an asynchronous format, which means that there are no scheduled class times.
 Instead, students complete weekly course activities allowing more flexibility for students who cannot easily adhere to set meeting days and times due to family or work responsibilities.

 - Student support is available through the BSW advisors, online mentoring, writing support, tutoring, and opportunities for Zoom and campus-based activities with peers.

 Here are some important factors to consider:

 - On average, successful students spend eight hours on coursework each week per course.
 Therefore, students are advised not to work full-time while in the full-time online program.
 The part-time option is best for students working full-time.

 - Students in the WOW! online program must take all required courses in the full or part time format options in the curriculum sequence noted.

 - The BSW program offers select minors and an honors option.
 Students in the online program may choose to take different electives available online or on campus but are not guaranteed enrollment in those courses.